wo-language/wo/justifications.md

 When someone makes a new programming language, it should solve a problem, not just do something that vaguely feels attractive because it combines that paradigm from that language is based on C so it's fast.

 A similar situation was Scala's improvements over Java.
 It clearly improved the syntax and design, especially with pattern matching, and, importantly, interoped with Java.
+This goes even deeper than that by modifying the same compiler.

-I have not seen anything in the programming language landscape like this - a direct child of Go that addresses its design.
+I have not seen anything in the programming language landscape like that - a direct child of Go that addresses its design.

 And let it be known, the internet is full of needless speculation as to "why Go did this and not that?", so I'll also make this transparent and be skeptical of any justification that people give to Go.
 Instead, prioritizing the objective best way of doing something regardless of what the theories originally purported.
 In other words, this is about what happens in practice, not how logically sound or nice the theory is behind it.
 For example, Vim sounds crazy on paper to people the first time they hear of it, thinking "but why can't you type by default!?", but only once they start to try it out do they realize that it's incredible to use in practice.
 Or, hypothetically, they end up realizing it's terrible, and they simply enjoy hurting their hands with the arrow keys.